ChaoticNebula5/Janmitra/README.md

 ## Contributing

-- Follow Pipecat best practices for voice agents
+- Follow Livekit best practices for voice agents
 - Ensure all responses are factual and sourced
-- Test with web client and Hindi/Bundeli inputs
+- Test with web client and multiple language inputs
 - Maintain dialect accuracy and cultural sensitivity

 ## License